How the market responds to US CPI may set the near-term course

 Editors’ Picks

-EUR/USD regained its traction in the early American session and was last seen posting small daily gains near 1.1380.
-The data from the US showed that the annual CPI inflation climbed to 7% in December from 6.8% in November, matching the market consensus.
+EUR/USD extended its rally in the early American session and climbed above 1.1400 for the first time mid-November.
+The broad-based selling pressure surrounding the greenback is fueling the pair's upside.
+The data from the US showed that the annual CPI rose to 7% in December as expected.

 Cardano traps bears as short squeeze begins to rally ADA above $2